tedder/hangman-solver/HangmanSolver/readme.md

 * I avoided researching algorithms that are used to solve similar problems.
 Generally it's good to not reinvent the world but it felt outside the spirit of the problem.
 * getScore made it difficult to collect statistics, so the code avoids calling it.
 * There's zero thought given to different alphabets.
 The solutions will likely fail in an unknown and spectacular manner.
-* The one word-guessing algorithm (MostPopularOurDictionaryWithWords) has very poor performance (as a quick read would indicate).
-It's a proof-of-concept to show that word guessing is helpful.
+* The word-guessing algorithms have very poor performance (as a quick read would indicate).
+They are a quick proof-of-concept to show that word guessing is helpful.

 ## Next 'technical debt' steps: